ricupa/Less-is-More-Towards-parsimonious-multi-task-models-using-structured-sparsity/README.md

 After exp_name add the name of the experiment or the folder where the model is saved.
 Note - remember to change the path in the main function of the files.

+ALl the results are saved in a csv file in the out_csv folder

 ### Sparsity plots